reeceythelegend/OTR-FiveM/README.md

 ## Server Side Commands:
 All server side commands are restricted to admins/owners defined in FiveM config.
 ### "clear"
-- Clears all vehicles for all players.
+- Clears all vehicles for all players.<br>
 ![Clear command example](img/clearCommand.png)

 ### "reset"